Village Farms International, Inc. (VFF): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2006 Initial Public Offering (IPO) Listed on the Toronto Stock Exchange (TSX: VFF), providing access to public capital for expansion.
+2006 Initial Public Offering (IPO) on the Toronto Stock Exchange (TSX: VFF).
+Provided access to public capital for expansion and increased market visibility.

-2017 Formation of Pure Sunfarms Corp.
-JV Entered the cannabis sector via a joint venture, converting existing greenhouse space in BC for cannabis cultivation.
-This marked a major strategic diversification.
+2017 Entered the cannabis sector via a joint venture (Pure Sunfarms).
+Marked the first major strategic diversification, converting existing greenhouse space in British Columbia for cannabis cultivation.

-2019 NASDAQ Listing Began trading on the Nasdaq Capital Market (NASDAQ: VFF), increasing visibility and access to US investors.
+2019 Began trading on the Nasdaq Capital Market (NASDAQ: VFF).
+Increased access to US investors and boosted overall market visibility.

-2020 Acquisition of Remaining Stake in Pure Sunfarms Gained 100% ownership of Pure Sunfarms, solidifying its position as a leading Canadian cannabis producer.
-This significantly boosted consolidated revenues.
+2020 Acquired 100% ownership of Pure Sunfarms.
+Solidified its position as a leading, low-cost Canadian cannabis producer, significantly boosting consolidated revenues.

-2021 Acquisition of Balanced Health Botanicals Expanded into the US CBD market, acquiring a profitable platform with established brands.
-This diversification aimed to capture growth in the wellness sector.
-Reported revenue for Balanced Health Botanicals was approximately $31.9 million in 2021 prior to acquisition.
+2021 Acquired Balanced Health Botanicals.
+Expanded into the US CBD market with established brands, aiming to capture growth in the wellness sector.

 Village Farms International, Inc.'s Transformative Moments